2022 Canadian Championship final

-The 2022 Canadian Championship Final was an association football match played between Vancouver Whitecaps FC and Toronto FC at BC Place on July 26, 2022.
+The 2022 Canadian Championship Final was a soccer match played between Vancouver Whitecaps FC and Toronto FC at BC Place on July 26, 2022.
 The match determined the winner of the 2022 Canadian Championship, Canada's primary men's domestic cup competition.

 Vancouver Whitecaps won their second title in a 5–3 penalty shoot-out victory following a 1–1 draw, qualifying them for the 2023 CONCACAF Champions League.

 Teams

 Background

 This was the fifth time Vancouver Whitecaps FC and Toronto FC faced each other in the Canadian Championship final with Toronto FC having won all previous ties.
 The most recent finals meeting took place in 2018 when Toronto FC won 7–4 on aggregate.

 Path to the final

 Each tie of the four-round tournament was played as a single-leg fixture.
 Toronto FC received a bye in the preliminary round for being a finalist of the 2021 tournament.